- An indoor trainer, a speed/cadence sensor or power meter, and an ANT+ dongle.

 Uploading Zwift Activities Manually

 If your activity has not automatically uploaded to your Strava account, you can still upload it manually.

 - From a mobile device (requires iOS10 and cloud storage service like iCloud, Dropbox, or Google Drive).

 - Navigate to my.Zwift.com in a mobile browser and log into your Zwift account.

-- A screen will appear to save the file - save the file to your preferred cloud-based service (requires cloud service storage such as iCloud, Dropbox, Google Drive).
+- Follow the prompts to save the file to your preferred cloud-based service (which requires cloud service storage such as iCloud, Dropbox, Google Drive).

 - Open a new browser tab and navigate to https://www.strava.com/upload/select.
 Tap Choose File, choose the cloud service where you saved the file, and select the FIT file.

 Historical activities will not sync from Zwift to Strava.
 If you are missing previously recorded activities, please download a new copy of the activity from Zwift’s website and upload it to Strava following these steps:

 - Please download a new copy of your missing activity.
 You can access an activity file by visiting your account at https://my.zwift.com > Activities.